Aaliyah Edwards

-Aaliyah Mckenzie Edwards (born July 9, 2002) is a Canadian professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
+Aaliyah Mckenzie Edwards (born July 9, 2002) is a Canadian professional basketball player for the Houston Comets of the Women's National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
 She played college basketball at UConn before being selected sixth overall by the Mystics in the 2024 WNBA draft.
 Edwards has also played for the Canadian national team since 2018.

 Early life

 Edwards was born in Kingston, Ontario, Canada, on July 9, 2002.
 She attended Crestwood Preparatory College in Toronto, where she led her school to three championships.